Browsing the Just ‘from me’ category...

 .

 Death #2 – even more traumatic.
 A few days later, I turned on the car and started to back out.
 Heard a horrible clunking in the engine, and turned the car off.
-Thought dh or the boys had left a tool under the hood or something.
+Thought a tool had been left under the hood or something.
 Got the boys to come look.
 Opened the hood.
 Fur went flying.
 A stray kitten had tried to find a warm place.
 It was taking its last breaths when we found it.
 Couldn’t throw it in the trash, the garbage men had just come that day.
 Didn’t want to dig a deep enough hole.
 Called the pound to come get it.

 .

 Death #3 – today.
 Young squirrel coming down the tree.
 Black lab jumping up the tree.
-Dh running for them and calling dog.
-Dh not quick enough.
+There was running for them and calling dog.
+But not quick enough.
 Squirrel in dog’s mouth.
-Dh intercepts – too late.
+Interception, but too late.
 Dog chained.
 Squirrel suffering.
 Boys and pellet gun mercifully end its misery.

 .

-Just as I was ready to type up our latest death sagas, dh calls.
-He, 2 sons, and son-in-law coming home from hunting.
+Just as I was ready to type up our latest death sagas, I get a call.
+Boys coming home from hunting.
 “Bring the little boys to daughter’s house, so they can watch.”
 30 doves to clean.
 (Guess they didn’t want to bring them here around the dog.)
 Just what I did NOT want to watch.
 Boys tearing wings off dead birds and …

 .